 While the judge noted that Sleepy’s monitored the delivery progress each day with electronic equipment and required background checks on all delivery drivers and their employees, these and other facts indicating employee status did not counterbalance the facts in favor of IC status.
 Further, the judge noted that the requirements allegedly imposed on the drivers were merely to “assure customer satisfaction and safety in a competitive business.”

 Unless overturned on appeal, this court decision illustrates that legitimate use of ICs is permitted under applicable laws, provided the relationship is properly structured, documented, and implemented.
 Many companies that properly structure their IC relationships fail to document them properly; others that properly document such relationships have imperfectly structured or implemented them.

-Pepper Hamilton’s Independent Contractor Compliance practice uses its IC Diagnostics™ methodology to analyze the structure, documentation, and implementation of IC relationships.
-Utilizing Pepper’s 48 Factors-Plus and IC Compliance Scale™, Pepper provides clients with alternative means to enhance their compliance with labor and employee benefits laws, such as those that the class action lawyers claimed the mattress company had violated.
-Tax compliance is also reviewed and enhanced by the tax lawyers in this interdisciplinary practice group, to minimize or eliminate tax, labor, and benefits exposure from misclassification liability.
+The publisher’s Independent Contractor Compliance practice uses his IC Diagnostics™ methodology to analyze the structure, documentation, and implementation of IC relationships.
+Utilizing the publisher’s 48 Factors-Plus and IC Compliance Scale™, the publisher provides clients with alternative means to enhance their compliance with labor and employee benefits laws, such as those that the class action lawyers claimed the mattress company had violated.

 Your comments are appreciated.